cfengine/design-center/external_tools/cfsketch/demo_sketch/README.md

 This may seem like a lot of boilerplate, but in fact it's very simple and most of it can be omitted.
 The order of the key-value pairs is not important.

-First is the manifest.
+First is the `manifest`.
 That's an array with one key for each file that's part of the sketch.
-Each value is a key-value array with keys like "desc" for description and "version" for versioning individual files.
+Each value is a key-value array with keys like _desc_ for description and _version_ for versioning individual files.

 Next comes the metadata.
 Simply, it says what the sketch is called (this will be used in variable scoping); the version of the whole sketch, the authors as a list, and the dependencies.

-The dependencies can be "cfengine" and "copbl" fof the CFEngine and COPBL versions respectively; "os" for the OS type; or any other sketch with a specific version, if needed.
+The dependencies can be _cfengine_ and _copbl_ fof the CFEngine and COPBL versions respectively; _os_ for the OS type; or any other sketch with a specific version, if needed.

-Finally comes the entry_point and interface.
-Those two say to cfsketch "look in main.cf for the main entry bundle and the metadata that defines its interface."
+Finally comes the `entry_point` and interface.
+Those two say to cfsketch "look in `main.cf` for the main entry bundle and the metadata that defines its interface."

-main.cf is your normal every day CFEngine configuration file, except that it has to contain two special bundles (this will almost certainly change as cfsketch integrates more tightly with cfengine metadata).
+`main.cf` is your normal every day CFEngine configuration file, except that it has to contain two special bundles (this will almost certainly change as cfsketch integrates more tightly with cfengine metadata).
 Here's an example:

     bundle agent mysketch_main_bundle(prefix)
     {